clairesheng/test/README.md

 9. Face mask for air pollution (hehe)
 10. Macbook air if they want (ask what software they want and have it downloaded and ready for them when they arrive
 11. Discount card/gift card to ikea
-12. Maybe some sort of tech gadget that might be cool to have (sorry we are a little dumb with this we will ask the developers)
+12. Maybe some sort of tech gadget that might be cool to have
 13. Stickers

-Can you give the budget for these stuff or add some things you think will be interesting?
+Can you give the budget, and why you choose the vendors for these stuff or add some things if you think will be interesting?
 But if you think some of the things are not necessary or cost too much, you don't have to take into account into the budget, but need to tell why you think it is unnecessary.